-All of the Bonds have received municipal bond ratings of "Aa3," "AA," and "AA-" from Moody's Investors Service, Inc. ("Moody's"), Standard & Poor's Ratings Services, a division of The McGraw-Hill Companies, Inc.

-("S&P"), and Fitch Ratings ("Fitch"), respectively.
-The ratings reflect only the views of each rating agency.
-Certain information not included in this Official Statement was supplied by the City to the rating agencies to be considered in evaluating the Bonds.
-No assurance can be given that any rating issued by a rating agency will be retained for any given period of time or that the same will not be revised or withdrawn entirely by such rating agency, if in its judgment circumstances so warrant.
+Moody's Investors Service ("Moody's), Standard & Poor's Rating Services, A Division of The McGraw-Hill Companies, Inc. ("S&P"), and Fitch Ratings ("Fitch") have assigned municipal bond ratings of "A2," "AA-" and "A+," respectively, to the Bonds.
+Certain information (some of which is not included in this Official Statement) was supplied by the City to the rating agencies to be considered in evaluating the Bonds.
+The ratings reflect only the views of each rating agency, and any explanation of the significance of any rating may be obtained only from the respective credit rating agencies: Moody's, at 99 Church Street, New York, NY 10007, telephone: (212) 553-0882; S&P, at 55 Water Street, New York, NY 10041, telephone: (212) 438-2000; and Fitch, at One State Street Plaza, New York, NY 10004, telephone (212) 908-0500.
+No assurance can be given that any rating issued by any rating agency will be retained for any given period of time or that the same will not be revised or withdrawn entirely by such rating agency, if in its judgment circumstances so warrant.
 Any such revision or withdrawal of the ratings obtained may have an adverse effect on the market price of the Bonds.
 The City undertakes no responsibility to oppose any such downward revision, suspension or withdrawal.
+Any such revision or withdrawal of the ratings obtained may have an adverse effect on the market price of the Bonds.